|2||@Ravens||L 17 - 23||7||14||2||4||1||1||0||0||0||0|

 RB FB Career

-· Earned first-team All-Pro honors (AP, PFWA, Sporting News, Pro Football Focus) and was named to his first Pro Bowl after leading the NFL and establishing a new franchise single-season record with 2,118 scrimmage yards (1,239 rushing; 879 receiving) in 2016.
+- Earned first-team All-Pro honors (AP, PFWA, Sporting News, Pro Football Focus) and was named to his first Pro Bowl after leading the NFL and establishing a new franchise single-season record with 2,118 scrimmage yards (1,239 rushing; 879 receiving) in 2016.
 Also led the NFL and set a franchise record with 20 TDs in 2016, including a franchise record 16 rushing TDs.
-Named the team MVP by the local PFWA chapter.

-· Is the only player in Cardinals history with 100+ rushing yards and three or more rushing TDs in a games multiple times in their career.
+- Only player in Cardinals history with 100+ rushing yards and three or more rushing TDs in a game multiple times in their career.
 Became the first player since Adrian Peterson (two such games as a rookie in 2007) to accomplish the feat in their first two NFL seasons.

-· His 1,239 rushing yards in 2016 mark the fifth-best single-season total in franchise history.
+- His 1,239 rushing yards in 2016 are the fifth-best single-season total in franchise history.

-· Became the first Cardinals running back selected to the Pro Bowl since Johnny Johnson in 1990.
-Also became the first Northern Iowa player selected to the Pro Bowl since former Cardinals quarterback Kurt Warner in 2008 and just the third Pro Bowler ever from that school (LB Bryce Paup).
+- Became the first Cardinals RB selected to the Pro Bowl since Johnny Johnson in 1990.
+Also became the first Northern Iowa player selected to the Pro Bowl since former Cardinals QB Kurt Warner in 2008 and just the third Pro Bowler ever from that school (LB Bryce Paup).